Kong/terraform-provider-kong-gateway/docs/resources/plugin_openid_connect.md

 - `client_jwk` (Attributes List) The JWK used for the private_key_jwt authentication. (see [below for nested schema](#nestedatt--config--client_jwk))
 - `client_secret` (List of String) The client secret.
 - `cluster_cache_redis` (Attributes) (see [below for nested schema](#nestedatt--config--cluster_cache_redis))
 - `cluster_cache_strategy` (String) The strategy to use for the cluster cache.
 If set, the plugin will share cache with nodes configured with the same strategy backend.
-Currentlly only introspection cache is shared. must be one of ["off", "redis"]
+Currently only introspection cache is shared. must be one of ["off", "redis"]
 - `consumer_by` (List of String) Consumer fields used for mapping: - `id`: try to find the matching Consumer by `id` - `username`: try to find the matching Consumer by `username` - `custom_id`: try to find the matching Consumer by `custom_id`.
 - `consumer_claim` (List of String) The claim used for consumer mapping.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 - `consumer_groups_claim` (List of String) The claim used for consumer groups mapping.
 If multiple values are set, it means the claim is inside a nested object of the token payload.